backdrop-contrib/brush/README.md

   4. Start using drop by running "drop" from your Backdrop root directory.

-     (or, if you did not follow step 3, by running "/path/to/drop/drop" or navigating to /path/to/drop and running "./drop" )
+     - If you did not follow step 3, by running `/path/to/drop/drop`or navigating to `/path/to/drop` and running `./drop`.

-    If you have troubles, try using the -l and -r options when invoking drop.
+     - If you have troubles, try using the `-l` and `-r` options when invoking drop.
 See below.

 For Windows:

   - Consider using on Linux/Unix/OSX using Virtualbox or other VM.
 Windows support is lacking.
   - Otherwise, try to install drop in similar ways which are recommended for drush on http://drupal.org/node/594744.